Four Seasons Hotels and Resorts

 Four Seasons Hotels Limited, trading as Four Seasons Hotels and Resorts, is a Canadian luxury hotel and resort company headquartered in Toronto, Ontario, Canada.
-Four Seasons currently operates more than 100 hotels and resorts worldwide.
+As of 2026, Four Seasons operates more than 130 hotels and resorts worldwide.
 Since 2007, Bill Gates (through Cascade Investment) and Prince Al-Waleed bin Talal (through Kingdom Holding Company) have been majority owners of the company.
 As of January 2022, Gates-controlled Cascade Investment owns 71.25% and Alwaleed-controlled Kingdom Holding Company owns 23.75% of Four Seasons.

 History

 Four Seasons Place in Kuala Lumpur.